jaketripp/dinner-and-code-learning/_posts/2016-08-02-Python-Projects.md

 * Length

 #### Code Example:
-<em>Here’s one with a timer from http://www.pythonforbeginners.com/code-snippets-source-code/game-hangman:</em>
+Here’s one with a timer from http://www.pythonforbeginners.com/code-snippets-source-code/game-hangman:

 ~~~ python
 #importing the time module